Home/Compare/vs Canva

 How does pricing compare?

-Canva (2026): Free with watermarked AI features, Canva Pro $15/mo or $120/year for 1 user, Canva Teams $10/user/month for 3+ users, Canva Enterprise custom.
-Desklight: pay-as-you-go free with $5 credit, Solo $29/mo, Solo Pro $59/mo, Team $99/mo with 3 seats.
+Canva (2026): Free with watermarked AI features, Canva Pro $15/mo or $120/year for 1 user, Canva Business $20/user/month (no seat minimum), Canva Enterprise custom.
+Desklight: pay-as-you-go free with $5 credit, Pro $29/mo, Team $99/mo with 3 seats.
 Canva charges per user; Desklight per workspace and bundles generation at API par.

 Can I use Canva and Desklight together?